NaailC/pet-store/README.md

 ### Requirements

-The focuses of this project lies on the automation of the development workflows and the successful deployment of the applicaiton.
-There is no restrictions or requirements on which tools to use although, the reasons for use of each tool should be discussed in an end-of-project presentation accompanied by a demonstration of the workflows developed.
+The automation of the development workflows and the successful deployment of the applicaiton were the two main focuses on this project.
+There were no restrictions or requirements on which tools to use although, the reasons for use of each tool should be discussed in an end-of-project presentation accompanied by a demonstration of the workflows developed.

 ## Architecture